FoundationMedicineInc/SGZ/README.md

   Please cite the paper *Sun, J. X., He, Y., Sanford, E., Montesion, M., Frampton, G. M., Vignot, S., ... & Lipson, D. (2018).
 A computational approach to distinguish somatic vs. germline origin of genomic alterations from deep sequencing of cancer specimens without a matched normal.
 PLoS computational biology, 14(2), e1005965.* if you use SGZ in your publication.

-  Last updated on March 16th, 2018
+  Last updated on July 22nd, 2019